apache/mxnet/docs/tutorials/gluon/mnist.md

     metric.reset()
 ```

-#### Prediction
+#### Validation

-When the above training has completed, we can evaluate the trained model by running predictions on validation dataset.
+When the above training has completed, we can evaluate the trained model by comparing predictions from the validation dataset with their respective correct labels.
-Since the dataset also has labels for all test images, we can compute the accuracy metric over validation data as follows:
+It is important to notice that the validation data was not used during training, i.e., the network has not seen the images and their true labels yet.
+Keeping a part of the data aside for validation is crucial for detecting *overfitting* of a network: If a neural network has enough parameters, it can simply memorize the training data and look up the true label for a given training image.
+While this results in 100 % training accuracy, such an overfit model would perform very poorly on new data.
+In other words, an overfit model does not generalize to a broader class of inputs than the training set, and such an outcome is almost always undesirable.
+Therefore, having a subset of "unseen" data for validation is an important part of good practice in machine learning.

+To validate our model on the validation data, we can run the following snippet of code:

 ```python
 metric = mx.metric.Accuracy()